Pronunciation assessment

-Automatic pronunciation assessment is the use of speech recognition to verify the correctness of pronounced speech, as distinguished from manual assessment by an instructor or proctor.
-Also called speech verification, the main application of this technology is computer-aided pronunciation teaching (CAPT) when combined with computer-aided instruction for computer-assisted language learning (CALL), speech remediation, or accent reduction.
-Pronunciation assessment does not determine unknown speech (as in dictation or automatic transcription) but instead, knowing the expected word(s) in advance, it attempts to verify the correctness of the learner's pronunciation and ideally their intelligibility to listeners, sometimes along with often inconsequential prosody such as intonation, pitch, tempo, rhythm, and stress.
-Pronunciation assessment is also used in reading tutoring, for example in products such as Microsoft Teams and from Amira Learning.
+Automatic pronunciation assessment uses computer speech recognition to determine how accurately speech has been pronounced, instead of relying on a human instructor or proctor.
+It is also called speech verification, pronunciation evaluation, and pronunciation scoring.
+This technology is used to grade speech quality, for language testing, for computer-aided pronunciation teaching (CAPT) in computer-assisted language learning (CALL), for speaking skill remediation, and for accent reduction.

+Pronunciation assessment is different than dictation or automatic transcription — instead of determining unknown speech, it verifies learners' pronunciation of known word(s), often from prior transcription of the same utterance; ideally scoring the intelligibility of the learners' speech.
+Sometimes pronunciation assessment evaluates the prosody of the learners' speech, such as intonation, pitch, tempo, rhythm, and syllable and word stress, although those are usually not essential for being understood in most languages.
+Pronunciation assessment is also used in reading tutoring, for example in products from Google, Microsoft, and Amira Learning.
 Automatic pronunciation assessment can also be used to help diagnose and treat speech disorders such as apraxia.